tinniaru3005/peer_connect/README.md

     truffle test
     ```

-## Add posts
+## Add posts and tip them

-To add posts to the Social Network DApp using the Truffle console, follow these steps:
+To add posts to the Social Network DApp and then tip them, follow these steps:

 1. **Start Ganache**: Make sure your local blockchain (Ganache) is running.